Yeekta/My-Profile/README.md

 # My-Profile
 ### Hi there 👋, Yekta
-#### Hello, I am developing Yekta Yazılım as a hobby for entertainment purposes.
+#### Hello, I am developing Yekta software as a hobby for entertainment purposes.
 I hope to do this as a profession in the future.
 I made this project just for fun, it allows you to create nice

 Skills: C / C++ / C# / JAVA